coolsamson7/aspyx/README.md

 Arguments are:
 - `provider` the actual provider that will create an instance
 - `environment`the requesting environment
-- `argPovider` a function that can be called to compute the required arguments recursively
+- `argProvider` a function that can be called to compute the required arguments recursively

 **Example**: The simplified code of the singleton provider ( disregarding locking logic )